 Alla Prima – 2 Michelin Stars

-The dishes at Alla Prima are created by Chef Kim Jin-hyuk.
-He is known for using local and seasonal ingredients, attention to balance, and delicate sauces.
+Chef Kim Jin-hyuk creates the dishes at Alla Prima.
+He uses local and seasonal ingredients, attention to balance, and delicate sauces.
 Moreover, the dishes are a new-style Italian fusion cuisine made in an open kitchen.
 The restaurant is located in a remote allay in the central part of Seoul.

 Address: Nonhyeon-dong, 42-6, Seoul